LucasPaesen/samenvattingen/test_cn2.md

 **Borderless switched network:**
  A network architecture that allows organizations to connect anyone, anywhere, anytime, and on any device securely, reliably, and seamlessly.

+**Access, Distribution and Core layers:**
+*Access Layer:*
+The access layer represents the network edge, where traffic enters or exits the campus network.
+Traditionally, the primary function of an access layer switch is to provide network access to the user.

+*Distribution Layer:*

+1. Providing intelligent switching, routing, and network access policy functions to access the rest of the network
+2. Providing high availability through redundant distribution layer switches to the end-user and equal cost paths to the core
+3. Providing differentiated services to various classes of service applications at the edge of the network

+*Core Layer:*
+The core layer is the network backbone.
+It connects several layers of the campus network.
+The core layer serves as the aggregator for all of the other campus blocks and ties the campus together with the rest of the network.
+The primary purpose of the core layer is to provide fault isolation and highspeed backbone connectivity.

  **Steps of building the MAC address table to forward frames:**

  1. The switch receives a frame from PC 1 on Port 1.